Skip to content

 Scene-preservation in moving-traffic environments, skid mark physics with the S = √(30·d·μ·n) formula, collision typology, vehicle examination protocols, and the Indian hit-and-run workflow under BNS 106 and BNSS.

-Accident investigation is the working name for the forensic-reconstruction discipline that turns a chaotic crash scene into a defensible answer about who did what, how fast, and in what sequence.
+Accident investigation is the forensic-reconstruction discipline that converts crash-scene evidence into a defensible answer about speed, vehicle position, and sequence of events.
 It sits in Module 4 because the evidence is pattern evidence at the scale of an entire roadway: skid marks, yaw arcs, gouge tracks, debris fans, paint smears on victim clothing, glass embedded in a tyre tread.
 The investigator has minutes to document a dynamic environment before traffic flow destroys the geometry, and then weeks to defend the conclusions in a magistrate's court under BNS 106 (causing death by negligence) and the time-bound investigation regime of BNSS 2023.

-Hit-and-run is the harder subset.
-The vehicle is gone, the driver is gone, and the only material left is what stayed on the road and what stuck to the victim's clothes.
-Paint chips, glass fragments, tyre track impressions, headlight filament evidence, and the EDR module that sits behind the dashboard of every car sold in India after 2024.
-The reconstruction question splits in two: where was the vehicle, and how fast was it moving.
-The first is geometry.
-The second is the drag-factor formula, applied to skid marks that the SOCO photographed and measured before the road reopened.
+Hit-and-run is the harder subset: the vehicle is gone, the driver is gone, and the only material left is what stayed on the road and what transferred to the victim's clothing.
+The reconstruction question splits into two parts: where the vehicle was positioned, answered by geometry, and how fast it was moving, answered by the drag-factor formula applied to measured skid marks.

 Key terms